highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

 Please feel free to download and open Avi's .fbx and .fst files in your favorite 3D modelling software to inspect.
 Avi's .fst and .fbx files are located in the [avatar folder](appResources/appData/resources/avatar).

-For applying materials to your *own* avatar, please see the below section *Hello World Material: How to get Materials working on your avatar manually*.
+#### For applying materials to your *own* avatar:
+Please see the below section *Hello World Material: How to get Materials working on your avatar manually*.

 ## Steps using the App